Aquamarine | Source: How colour takes us on a journey

 Untitled, Emma Kunz.
 Photos: © Emma Kunz Zentrum

 The illustrations are mysterious yet soothing, a pattern that feels intrinsically right, because the clear tones she uses sing like a bell.
 One of aquamarine’s central characteristics is clarity: when the first eyeglasses were constructed in 13th century Italy, the lenses were made of beryl because glass could not be made clear enough.
-Today this association remains: aquamarine is a gem that has helped countless to see more clearly.
+This association remains today.

-One can trace the stone from the summit of Mt Antero in the Swatch Range in central Colorado, to the Big Horn Mountains of Wyoming, through the Sawtooth Range of Idaho, and down into South America where in 1910 the largest gemstone ever was mined in Marambaia, Minas Gerais, Brazil.
-Weighing more than 110kg, its dimensions were equivalent to partially melted icebergs from the Nuuk Kangerlua fjord in Greenland, placed by Olafur Eliasson outside the Tate Modern last winter.
+One can trace the stone from the summit of Mt Antero in the Swatch Range in central Colorado, to the Big Horn Mountains of Wyoming, via the Sawtooth Range of Idaho, and down into South America, often cradling the far rarer and more fragile emerald.
+In 1910 the largest aquamarine gemstone ever was mined in Marambaia, Minas Gerais, Brazil.
+Weighing more than 110kg, its dimensions were equivalent to partially melted icebergs from the Nuuk Kangerlua fjord in Greenland, placed by Olafur Eliasson outside the Tate Modern in winter 2018.
 It was devastating to see those luminous ice sculptures reduced to puddles; impossible not to consider the melting of other ice.
 Aquamarine focuses our mind on the impact of climate change on the earth’s most fragile environments: warming seas bringing so many species to the brink of extinction; once permanent glaciers reduced to ghosts of themselves from Chile to Alaska.
 This keys into our realisation of loss – unlike the largest cut aquamarine, the Dom Pedro, housed in the Smithsonian Institution’s National Museum of Natural History, once melted they are gone forever.

-In July Eliasson returns to the Tate Modern for a major survey of his career, with works never seen in the UK.
-His installation will feature water, mirrors and light, combining to provoke a deeper sensory perception.
+In from July 2019-January 2020 Eliasson returned to the Tate Modern for a major survey of his career, with works never-before-seen in the UK.
+His installation featured water, mirrors and light, combining to provoke a deeper sensory perception.
 Rainbows spout from a punctured hosepipe, an entire wall is covered in Icelandic moss, and a tunnel of kaleidoscopic mirrors cast our coloured shadows on the wall.
-Visitors will not only be immersed but made aware of our impact on the environment around us.
+Visitors are not only be immersed but made aware of our impact on the environment around us.
 As Ullman puts it in her beautiful poem at the beginning of this piece, aquamarine is, “The color to ease forgetfulness’, and a shade for love: not just for each other but our environment.

 Roni Horn, Untitled (“I deeply perceive that the infinity of matter is no dream.”), 2014,